AndrewRedican/mitsuketa/README.md

 ## Lastest Release Notes

-1. Three new features have been released. [**renameKey**](https://github.com/AndrewRedican/mitsuketa/wiki/v1.4.x#renamekey-identity--keyname--newkeyname--optionalmaxdepth-), [**renameKeys**](https://github.com/AndrewRedican/mitsuketa/wiki/v1.4.x#renamekeys-identity--keyname--newkeyname--optionalmaxdepth-) to rename the properties or keys of any simple or deeply nested object on the fly! [**deepClone**](https://github.com/AndrewRedican/mitsuketa/wiki/v1.4.x#deepclone-identity--optionalmaxdepth--optionalstartdepth---) allows you to create identical `non-reference` copies.
-It also has the option to create `shallow clones` and even `branch clones`.
+1. Two new features have been released. [**deepRemove_Key**](https://github.com/AndrewRedican/mitsuketa/wiki/v1.4.x#deepremove_key-identity--keyname--optionalmaxdepth-), [**deepRemoveAll_Key**](https://github.com/AndrewRedican/mitsuketa/wiki/v1.4.x#deepremoveall_key-identity--keyname--optionalmaxdepth-) to remove the properties or keys of any simple or deeply nested object on the fly!
+2. Great News!
+As part of the effort to further improve documentation, next Monday, we are releasing a playground website.
+What you can do there is visualize data and interact with mitsuketa.
+To learn more of how we are achieving this, you can check out mitsuketa's sister project [**React JSON Editor**](https://www.npmjs.com/package/react-json-editor-ajrm).
-2. Up until recently, most of the features have focused on obtaining data from complex object trees.
+3. Up until recently, most of the features have focused on obtaining data from complex object trees.
 Now we are taking an exciting new focus on actual **deeply nested object manipulation**.
 Check out our [**project board**](https://github.com/AndrewRedican/mitsuketa/projects/1) for a sneak peek to the new features.
 Feel free suggest any feature that you'd like to see by answering the survey down below.
-3. If you haven't checked it out already, you can learn more about how we [set up and execute tests](https://github.com/AndrewRedican/mitsuketa/wiki/How-to-Create-and-Run-Tests).
+4. If you haven't checked it out already, you can learn more about how we [set up and execute tests](https://github.com/AndrewRedican/mitsuketa/wiki/How-to-Create-and-Run-Tests).

 ## Overview